Good article on the Pete Seeger heritage:

 (A Political Song night at the Concert Hall of the University of Glasgow.
-It’s £7 pay on the door at takes place on 30 November)
+It was £7 pay on the door – took place on 30 November 2013)

 an album of powerful revolutionary and political music produced by artists from across the globe, is to be digitally released via Bandcamp on Monday 14 October 2013.

 The collection of 33 songs chronicles oppression, uprisings, land rights issues, political and social abuses and acts of revolution drawn directly from the experiences of established and emerging artists representing over 33 countries across 6 continents, and spans Afrofuturismo, Indian folk-rock, soulful New Zealand reggae, Electro Caribe, Malian hip hop and Iranian electronica amongst other diverse styles and genres.